 Designed for the professional interested in connecting theory and practice.

 Same as for the MA.
-However, applicants for MEd are usually more focused on application of educational theory in their professional practice.
+However, applicants for MEd must be inclined to focusing their studies on application of educational theory in their professional practice.

 Doctor of Philosophy